Illinois Democrat Duckworth to run for U.S. Senate in 2016

 WASHINGTON U.S. Representative Tammy Duckworth, an Illinois Democrat, will run for the U.S. Senate in 2016, saying in a video posted to her website on Monday that she would "fight my heart out" for constituents.

-Duckworth, an Iraq war veteran who lost both legs after her helicopter was hit by a rocket-propelled grenade, was elected to the U.S. House of Representatives in 2012.
+Duckworth, an Iraq war veteran who lost both legs in a helicopter crash, was elected to the U.S. House of Representatives in 2012.
 She previously was an assistant secretary at the U.S. Department of Veterans Affairs.

 In Congress, she serves on armed services and government oversight committees.